aappddeevv/scalajs-reaction/website/scalajs-reaction/docs/vdom.md

 val aDiv = div(new DivProps { className = "myDivClassName" })("child1", "child2")
 ```

-vdom html elements create ReactNodes directly.

 If you only have children and no attribute, skip the first set of parenthesis,

 ```scala
 val aDiv = div("child1", "child2")
 ```

-To make this all easier with divs, you can use a pre-defined helper:
+In the case of div, you can use a pre-defined helper:

 ```scala
 divWithClassname("my-class-name",